Blueberry Loaf Cake with Cornmeal

 Instructions

 - Preheat oven to 350 degrees.
-Lightly oil a standard loaf pan and cut a piece of parchment to fit inside, with the long edges overhanging by 2 or 3 inches.
+Lightly oil a standard loaf pan (8.5 x 4.5") and cut a piece of parchment to fit inside, with the long edges overhanging by 2 or 3 inches.

-- Whisk the cornmeal, flour, baking powder and salt together in a small bowl.
+- Whisk together 1 cup stone-ground yellow cornmeal, 1 cup all-purpose flour, 1 ½ teaspoons baking powder, and ½ teaspoon fine sea salt in a small bowl.

-- Beat the eggs, egg whites and sugar in a heavy-duty mixer fitted with the paddle attachment until pale and creamy.
-On low speed, slowly pour in the oil.
-Mix in the sour cream.
+- Beat 2 eggs, 2 egg whites, and 1 cup sugar in a heavy-duty mixer fitted with the paddle attachment until pale and creamy, 2-3 minutes.
+Stream in ⅓ cup olive oil until it's blended into the batter.

-- Scrape the batter into the prepared pan and sprinkle the remaining blueberries over the top.
-Bake for 1 hour plus 25 - 30 minutes — the top of the cake should be golden and a toothpick inserted in the top of the cake should come out clean.
+- Scrape the batter into the prepared pan and sprinkle the remaining ½ cup of blueberries over the top.
+Bake for 1 hour.
+The top of the cake should be golden and a toothpick inserted in the top of the cake should come out clean.
+If not, continue baking 10-15 more minutes.

 - Cool the cake on a rack.
-Once it's completely cool, use the parchment paper to lift the cake out of the pan.
+Once it's completely cool, gently turn the loaf pan upside down to release the cake, using the parchment paper as a handle.

 - Make a creamy icing and pour it over the cooled cake.